 The Golden Retriever requires normal washing and prepping.
 This lively canine can be washed as much as twice every week consistently.
 Its washing regimen can be delayed to up to no longer than 6 weeks at a go.
-With its twofold coat, ordinary showers, and appropriate drying is enough to maintain healthy skin and coat free from infections.
+Its twofold coat, ordinary showers, and appropriate drying are enough to maintain healthy skin and coat free from infections.

 Managing shedding may seem quite daunting if you own a Golden Retriever, but after all, it’s not too treacherous to keep you away from owning a Golden.
 Everything needs maintenance, and Golden retriever are medium to high-shed breeds, thus require plenty of coat maintenance.

 You have to brush the coat at least twice each week to prevent too much shedding.
 Look out for ticks and fleas, wash with an anti-tick shampoo and brush its coat if you find any.
 Consult your vet before choosing medication for ticks, and you may even have to remove and kill ticks manually after shampooing.